orcwg/cra-hub/questionnaires/manufacturers.md

 * Do you plan to replace open source projects with proprietary software because of the CRA?

-* ia there any other legislation you are considering in your efforts to adapt to the CRA?
+* Is there any other legislation you are considering in your efforts to adapt to the CRA?

 ## Questions for potential stewards: